Skip to content

 Choosing and buying the right Japanese sake glass

-Why is the choice of sake glass important in Japanese culture?
+Why the choice of sake glass matters

-Aromatic Daiginjo Guinomi tulip +40% 5-10°C
+Aromatic Daiginjo Guinomi tulip or wine glass Narrow neck, concentrates the floral aromas 5-10°C

-Junmai structured Ochoko sandstone +25% 15-45°C
+Junmai structured Ochoko sandstone Thick walls, retains heat 15-45°C

-Balanced Honjozo Ochoko pottery +30% 35-45°C
+Balanced Honjozo Ochoko pottery Versatile, good thermal insulation 35-45°C

 What are the most popular sake glasses?